 Do you want a different approach to stopping smoking?
-Counselling can really help you to understand yourself and through that support you to look after yourself better.
+Counselling can really help you to understand yourself and through that, support you to look after yourself better.
 It is through understanding ourselves that we develop our ability to choose the life we really want.
-Click here for downloadable leaflet
+Click here to download smoking leaflet

 The struggle to change

 If you are feel stuck with your wish to stop smoking and can’t seem to manage it, no matter how many times have you tried, then this might be of interest to you.
 It is not a quick fix approach and requires a degree of commitment that can only come from a real preparedness to work for change.
 It is a creative and developmental approach that focuses on self-knowledge and self-repair.

 Our problems arises from how we approach change.
 One part of us (our head) attempts to take control, “I will stop smoking today!”
 Then there’s lots of struggle and trying before another part of us just takes over and does what it wants, usually it’s a conspiracy between our feelings (feeling sorry for ourselves) and our body (cravings).
 The result is that we beat ourselves up for failing yet again, for being weak and useless.